Tips for a self drive Safari

 Choosing a vehicle depends on your destinations, your budget, driving skills and the amount of people and equipment you’re carrying.
 Traveling into a 4×4 country also means that you will have to be self-reliant at least to a certain degree.
 Make sure you have enough room to stock up on food and petrol and also find out how far a full tank will take you.
 If you want to find remote 4×4 destinations consider the Kidepo National Park

 The tarmac roads in the countries enhance easy transportation from one place to another especially when on holiday vacation adventure in East Africa.
 There are also dirt roads that are maintained to ensure easy transfers to the destinations of your choice.
 However, ensure not to forget the following Essential tips while driving in any destination of your choice in Africa.

-While traveling to any destination of your choice in East Africa and are going to spend more time/days while on vacation, ensure to book a well spaced 4×4 wheel drive to enhance comfortable travel to the various safari destinations of your choice.
-The car will allow you to rest and enjoy every point of your adventure since you will be traveling for long hours.
+When you are traveling to East Africa to spend more time / days on vacation, be sure to book on time.
+A 4×4 wheel system well spaced out to enhance your safari travel convenience of your choice.
+You will rest and enjoy every point of your adventure since you will be traveling for long hours.
 This will give you enough leg room as well to relax.

 In order to enjoy traveling along the roads in Africa , ensure to carry your valid driver’s license so as to travel conveniently along the roads.
 You won’t be penalized by the police as long as you have the right documents to allow you to travel to any destination of your choice.
 These should be international to enable you transfer along the roads in any country.